dmitriz/cpsfy/README.md

 taking input data and producing output.
 However, viewing function's return value as the only output is often too limited.
-For instance, all asynchronous Node API methods rely on the output data returned via callbacks rather than functions' return values.
+For instance, all asynchronous Node API methods rely on the output data returned via callbacks rather than via functions' return values.
 The latter is of course the well-known [Continuation-Passing Style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style)